mandober/bing-bash/README.md

 #### Positional Parameters
 Positional parameters are divided into options and non-option parameters.
 Options are further divided into:
 * flags (options without arguments)
-* options that have required argument.
+* options that have required argument
 * options that have an optional argument

 Options are also divided into short (`-o`) and long options (`--long-option`).

-Non-option parameters can be explicitly separated from options by using double dash `--`; for example, `function -o ARG1 --long-option ARG2 -- PARAM` in which case everything after '--' is treated as a non-option parameter, even if it starts with '-' or '--'.
-Otherwise (i.e. without '--'), **order** of options and parameters is not important (unless specifically noted in function's help section).
+Non-option parameters can be explicitly separated from options by using double dash `--`; for example, `function -options -- PARAM1 PARAM2` in which case everything after '--' is treated as a non-option parameter, even if it starts with '-' or '--'.
+Otherwise (i.e. without '--'), **order** of options and non-option parameters is not important (unless specifically noted for a particular function).
 * If the same option is repeated, the latter will overshadow the former occurrence.
 * If unrecognized option is supplied, it will be discarded.